tony874406515/tony874406515.github.io/_pages/about.md

   </div>
 </div>

-I am particularly interested in academic, postdoctoral, and research-oriented opportunities where architectural knowledge, computational methods, and infrastructure/project governance can be integrated.
-My current work builds a continuous research agenda around architectural programming as the front-end decision system of complex public projects, with AI and collective intelligence supporting early-stage problem definition, stakeholder coordination, risk reasoning, and evidence-based design evaluation.
+I am interested in academic, postdoctoral, and research-oriented opportunities focused on intelligent construction, innovative management, and smart cities, especially where architectural knowledge, computational methods, and infrastructure governance can be integrated.

 **Highlights**